 Google bases these datasets for each search term on relevant keywords using Latent Semantic Indexing (LSI).
 This means that across the search terms ‘depression’, ‘stress’ and ‘anxiety’ there are a small proportion of duplicated keywords which would naturally appear over all three datasets.
 These figures represent the number of searches made, as opposed to the number of people searching.
 For example, 100 of these searches could have been made by the same person, rather than 100 people per 100 searches.

-The forecast values were arrived at using multiplicative decomposition of the time series data.
-By estimating the overall growth trend over the last three years, and taking observations of the seasonal peaks and troughs, we are able to make forecasts of future values which take into account both aspects of the changes in search volumes.
+The forecast en-GB were arrived at using multiplicative decomposition of the time series data.
+By estimating the overall growth trend over the last three years, and taking observations of the seasonal peaks and troughs, we are able to make forecasts of future en-GB which take into account both aspects of the changes in search volumes.